fcrownarisk/Collatz/README.md

 # 6 math OPERATOR + - * % / ^
 # add minus multiple division mod pow
 # in account of declare module X{} Y{} Z{}
-# So we have to do the action by importing neccessary components
+# So we have to apply typescript files by importing neccessary components
 # such as penrose_stage and mobius_ring